lucaspulliese/next-ecommerce/README.md

 # Next.js Ecommerce

 This repo contains a work in progress Ecommerce responsive made with Next.js.
 I'm doing this to learn and practice React, Redux and Next.js.
+All the data is fake, you can see it inside utils/data folder.

 ## Design